‘Old-school revolving door’: Private-sector ties complicate Biden’s efforts to staff incoming administration

 Other watchdogs say that the jury is still out and that the Biden transition needs more time to prove its ethics bona fides.
 Outside groups have been drafting research documents on potential nominees for particularly sensitive posts, including top regulatory oversight jobs at the Office of Management and Budget.

-Norm Eisen, who served as ethics counsel to Obama at the beginning of his presidency, said he is optimistic that there will be adequate safeguards in a Biden administration that will blunt any problems.
+Norm Eisen, who served as ethics counsel to Obama at the beginning of his presidency, said he is optimistic that there will be adequate safeguards in the Biden administration that will blunt any problems.

 “Government can’t just be staffed with professors and think tankers,” Eisen said.
 “The president-elect has made strong ethics commitments — the strongest in American history — and we should allow the transition and the new administration to apply them to its appointees with business backgrounds.”